sangeetpannu123/R6DB-Discord-Bot/README.md

 # R6DB-Discord-Bot
-An Unofficial R6DB Discord Bot
+An Unofficial R6DB Discord Bot, developed in DotNetCore 2.0 as a Console Application.

 # Installation
 - Pull or clone the project into your Visual Studio 2017
-- Add a file called "_configuration.json" in the root
+- Add a file called "_configuration.json" in the root of the project
-- Add the following content and fill it in with your own variables.
+- Add the following content and fill it in with your own credentials.
 ```
 {
   "prefix": "r6db ",